About the Author

 But this story insisted on being written.

 Restless Nafs Syndrome was inspired by true events.
 Whose story isn’t?
-We write what we’ve lived, what we’ve imagined, and what we wish someone had told us when we were younger.
+We write what we’ve lived, what we’ve lost, what we’ve dreamed, and what we wish we’d been told when we were younger.

-Trying to make sense of a restlessness I couldn’t name.
+I try to make sense of a restlessness I can’t understand.

 No one ever told me about the tunnel.
-That at some point, every woman, every soul, must pass through one.
-A narrowing, a darkening, a period where everything you thought you knew gets undone.
+That at some point, every woman (and man too I’m told) must pass through one.
+A period where everything you thought you knew tells you it doesn’t know you either.

-But life has a way of teaching what no one else will.
+But life has a way of teaching whether we’re ready to learn or not.

-This book is my offering.
-To teach what I wish I had been taught.
+This book is my gift.
+A gift to teach you what I wish I had been taught.

 Laylah